Anthony Michael Hall: Late 2000s

-2010–present
+2010s

 Hall made guest appearances in two episodes of the sitcom Community.

-Hall reprised his role as Rusty Griswold in 2012 in a series of Old Navy holiday commercials featuring the Griswold family.
 In 2011, he played the main antagonist in Season 3 of Warehouse 13.
 He played Walter Sykes, a man who once benefited from the use of an artifact but harboured a deep-seated anger towards the Warehouse and its agents when the artifact was taken from him (episodes 3.09, 3.11, 3.12).
 He also guest-starred in Z Nation in the role of Gideon, a former communications manager leading a group of zombie apocalypse survivors (only episode 2.11).

+In 2013, Hall appeared on Psych as Harris Trout, an efficiency expert temporarily appointed to oversee the Santa Barbara Police Department.
+His role continued the show’s tradition of featuring guest appearances by 1980s pop culture icons, reflecting Psych’s frequent nods to the decade’s television and film culture.

+Hall reprised his role as Rusty Griswold from National Lampoon's Vacation, in a series of Old Navy 2012 holiday commercials featuring the Griswold family.

+In 2015, Hall was cast in the2017 Netflix film War Machine and worked alongside Brad Pitt.
+Hall played General Greg Pulver, a character based on U.S. General Michael Flynn, who became a controversial public figure around the time of the film's release.
+At the end of production, Pitt presented his co-stars with engraved wristwatches as a memento for their time making the film.
+Hall: "It was just such a privilege to work with him [Pitt]."

-In 2016, Hall plays himself as the customer being serviced in an AT&T Mobile commercial.
+In 2016, Hall played himself as a customer in an AT&T Mobile commercial.
 The same year, Hall was cast in a recurring role on the TNT drama series Murder in the First.

-Following family tradition, Hall pursues his other passion, music.
-He is the lead singer and songwriter for his band, Hall of Mirrors, formed in 1998.
-The band released an album, Welcome to the Hall of Mirrors, through Hall's own RAM Records label in 1999, with collaborations from former Guns N' Roses guitarist Gilby Clarke and Prince's former keyboard player Tommy Barbarella.

-On August 26, 2019, it was announced that Hall would join the cast as Tommy Doyle in the Halloween sequel, Halloween Kills.

-Hall began appearing on the ABC sitcom The Goldbergs in 2019, when he played Rusty in the season 7 premiere, "Vacation", which paid homage to and poked fun at his character from his 1983 film.
-Since then, he has had a recurring role on the show as guidance counselor Mr. Perott.
+In 2019, Hall began appearing on the ABC sitcom The Goldbergs, when he played Rusty in the season 7 premiere, "Vacation", which paid homage to and poked fun at his character from the 1983 film.
+He had a recurring role on the show as guidance counselor Mr. Perott for the remainder of the series.

+2020s

+Hall was cast as Tommy Doyle in the 2021 Halloween sequel, Halloween Kills.
+While he expressed interest in returning for 2022's Halloween Ends, this did not come to pass.

+In 2023, Hall appeared in the Amazon Prime Video series Bosch: Legacy for 5 episodes, a follow-up to the critical acclaimed series Bosch (2014–2021).

+Hall appeared in the third season of Lee Child's hit series Reacher in the role of Zachary Beck.